jdm-contrib/jdm/CONTRIBUTING.md

 - `name`: The name of the service.
 - `url`: The url of the account-deletion page.
 If no such page exists, the url should be a contact or help page explaining the process of account deletion.
-- `difficulty`: This is an indicator used on the site to determine the difficulty of account deletion:
+- `difficulty`: This is an indicator used on the site to determine the difficulty of account deletion.
+Use one of:
     - `easy`: Sites with a simple process such as a 'delete account' button
     - `medium`: Sites that do allow account deletion but require you to perform additional steps
     - `hard`: Sites that require you to contact customer services or those that don't allow automatic or easy account deletion